 And with that versatility comes the opportunity to balance that well-rounded perspective with an industry-specific focus.
 That’s why program concentrations are so valuable.

-At Cornerstone University's Professional & Graduate Studies division, the M.B.A program offers you the opportunity to be equipped with foundational curriculum and continue to pursue your particular field with one of four concentrations.
-Whatever your current industry or position, a concentration in project management, global business, health care or finance can match your interests and fuel your unique path.
-The program is set up with eight core courses and four six-week, concentration-specific courses that allow you to dive deeper into your interests and leadership pursuits.
+At Cornerstone University, the M.B.A program offers you the opportunity to be equipped with a foundational curriculum and continue to pursue your particular field with one of four concentrations.
+Whatever your current industry or position, a concentration in project management, health care or finance can match your interests and fuel your unique path.
+The program is set up with nine core courses and three six-week, concentration-specific courses that allow you to dive deeper into your interests and leadership pursuits.

 To help you chart your path of being equipped for your unique next step, here’s a helpful guide in determining which concentration in the M.B.A. program is right for you:

 The project management concentration tends to draw in the most students due to its great versatility and advancement opportunities.

 Grow in Leadership in Your Current or Aspired Career

 By extending your knowledge in addition to the practical curriculum from the program’s core courses, this concentration can be easily applied to several career opportunities and leadership roles.
 From business analyst to consultant to project manager, small business management and strategic planner, you can discover best practices in project design, resource management and effective communication as you empower your team members with the resources they need to achieve your organizational objectives.

 Pursue relevant topics such as Fundamentals of Project Management, Cost, Quality and Team Management and Communications and Risk Management.
 With these courses, you’ll be able to take a closer look and gain experience in the important field of project management.